 What’s new in tumor marker research?

 Because it’s important to find cancer early and be able to follow it during or after treatment, researchers are looking for new and better tumor markers.
-But as doctors have learned more about cancer, they’ve found that the level of a single protein or other substance in the blood may not be the best marker for the disease.
-They are looking for better ways to find and follow the course of different cancers.
+But as doctors have learned more about cancer, they’ve found that the level of a single protein or other substance in the blood is often not the best marker for the disease.
+They’re still looking for better ways to find and follow people with different types of cancer.

 The study of patterns of DNA changes (or mutations) is called genomics.
 We know that most cancers have changes in their DNA, the molecules that direct the functions of all cells.
 It’s these changes that turn a normal cell into a cancer cell.
 By looking for DNA changes in blood, stool, or urine, scientists may be able to find cancers very early.
 Looking at the patterns of changes is likely to prove more useful than looking for single DNA changes.